Will Attorney in Florida

 If you are uneasy about a will that affects a Florida estate, taking careful steps early can help protect your rights.
 Time is often a key factor because this state’s probate rules set specific deadlines for objecting to a will or to the appointment of a personal representative.
 These deadlines can be tied to when you receive certain court notices, so it is important to pay close attention to any documents you receive from a clerk of court or from other parties involved in the estate.

-Speaking with a will attorney in Florida can help you understand whether what you are seeing is simply hurt feelings or a potential legal issue.
-During a free initial consultation with our firm, we can review key facts, look at available documents, and discuss whether a formal will contest or other probate action might make sense in your situation.
+- Speak with a legal professional: Speaking with a will attorney in Florida can help you understand whether what you are seeing is simply hurt feelings or a potential legal issue.

-Most will disputes related to estates in this state proceed through the probate divisions of the circuit courts.
+Will disputes in Florida are typically handled through the probate division of the state's circuit courts.
 For example, estates in Broward County typically move through the Seventeenth Judicial Circuit, while estates in Miami-Dade County are handled in the Eleventh Judicial Circuit.
 In Palm Beach County, probate matters are usually heard in the Fifteenth Judicial Circuit.
 Each of these courts follows Florida statutes and probate rules, but local procedures and scheduling practices can vary.

 Frequently Asked Questions